untitaker/html5gum/fuzz/README.md

 `in/` and `out/`, and AFL is wired to read from `in/` and manage its queue in `out/`.
 See [AFL compatibility in libfuzzer docs](https://llvm.org/docs/LibFuzzer.html#afl-compatibility).

+## Stability

+The `jetscii` crate is causing instability in AFL coverage instrumentation and has therefore been disabled in html5gum.
+The `memchr` crate probably has stability issues too, if third-party parsers use it.